fau-masters-collected-works-cgarbin/cap6618-computer-vision/module8-tensorflow-js/README.md

-One of these useful modules is [live-server](https://www.npmjs.com/package/live-server), a module that automates another difference in the environment: running the Javascript code requires reloading the web page every time any change is made.
+One of these useful modules is [live-server](https://www.npmjs.com/package/live-server), a module that automates another difference in the environment: running the JavaScript code requires reloading the web page every time any change is made.
 [live-server](https://www.npmjs.com/package/live-server) is a web server that automatically reloads the page when a file changes.
 Sounds like a small detail, but manually reloading pages can quickly become time consuming in the